dalu-wins/bottom-navigation-bar/README.md

 # Features
 - Dynamic colors based on the system's color pallette
+- Showing outlined icon by default and filled icon when selected
 - Stays in the correct tab when screen is rebuild
-- Correct back gesture and back button handling
+- Handles back gesture and back button correctly

 # Preview
 ## Dynamic Color Theme